How to Craft an Effective Evergreen Email Sequence (That Grows Traffic & Revenue on Autopilot)

 Instead of asking, “What should I email my list this week?”, your email marketing runs in the background, even when you’re focused on content creation, life, or other projects.

-Think of evergreen emails as the foundation of your email strategy and broadcasts as the supplement.
+Think of your evergreen sequence as the foundation of your email strategy, and broadcasts as the supplement that keeps your existing readers engaged.

 Where Evergreen Sequences Fit in Your Email Funnel